+Figure 34 – Code for bids

 All the tenders collected remain confidential and closed until the end of the period for tendering - tender.tenderPeriod.endDate.
 Once tender.tenderPeriod.endDate is reached, no tenders can be received, withdrawn or corrected.

 2.4.9 State8.3 - Unsuccessful completion of tendering